nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 - `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+### Adding multiple employees at once: `batchadd`

+Adds multiple employees to Coydir all at once.

+:warning: **Make sure to have uploaded exactly 1 CSV file to make use of this command**: CSV file can be uploaded under the 'data' folder of Coydir.

+This command results in one of two cases below:

+**Case 1: CSV file exists**

+if a CSV file of employees exists in the 'data' folder of Coydir, Coydir will read from the CSV file to add the employees.

+**Case 2: CSV file does not exist**

+if a CSV file does not exist in the 'data' folder of Coydir, Coydir will prompt the user to upload it.

+Format: `batchadd`

-### Listing all persons : `list`
+### Listing all employees : `list`

-Shows a list of all persons in the company.
+Shows a list of all employees in the company.

 Format: `list`

-### View details of a person: `view`
+### View details of an employee: `view`

-View the details of an existing person in the Coydir.
+Views the details of an existing employee in the current list.

-Format: `view n/NAME`
+Format: `view INDEX`

 Examples:

-- `view n/John Doe` returns the details of John Doe
+- `view 2` returns the details of the second employee in the current list.

-### Deleting a person : `delete`
+### Deleting an employee : `delete`

-Deletes the specified person from Coydir, given the name.
+Deletes the specified employee from Coydir, given the employee ID.

 This command results in one of two cases below: